 DAY 2 & 3: Khama Rhino Sanctuary

-After breakfast at 08:00 we depart from Bela-Bela.
-We will cross the border to Botswana and we will arrive at Khama Rhino Sanctuary in the late afternoon.
-There are 13 campsites, including sites for large groups.
+After breakfast, depart from Bela Bela making your way through the Martinsdrift border post to Khama Rhino Sanctuary which is home to the black and white rhino.
+Khama Rhino has 13 campsites, including overland sites for larger groups.
 The central feature of each site is a large Mokongwa tree, which provides both character and shade.
 There is also a fireplace, braai stand with grill, and tap with birdbath.
 The campsites are served by two communal ablution blocks.
-We will stay at Khama Rhino Sanctuary for two nights.
-The first night we will set up our campsite and we will go for an evening game drive.
-We will then have a steak braai for dinner.
+After setting up camp you are can enjoy an evening game drive to relax and take in the fresh air of Botswana.

 DAY 4: Kubu Island

 After breakfast, tackle the road to the dramatic, eerie landscape of the Makgadikgadi Pans in Botswana which is one of the world’s largest salt pans.
 Kubu Island, called Lekhubu by the local villagers is the remains of an enormous water mass, Lake Makgadikgadi, which dried up approximately 10 000 years ago.
 You can still see the shorelines left behind by the shrinking lake.
 This is most visible at Gidikwe Ridge in the south western part of the pans.
 The Makgadikgadi Pans, with their glistening crust of white salt, actually comprise a series of pans, separated by desert.
 The three largest pans are Nxai, Sua and Ntwetwe Pans.
 The Sua Pan contains two “islands” – ethereal outcrops of rock in the vast emptiness known as Kukome Island and Kubu Island.
 The ghostly Kubu Island is a national monument and contains a number of baobab trees.
 The facilities are very basic and you must take your own drinking water.
 It is a real wilderness experience.